 import numpy as np import cv2

-Then, we will load the classifier with the CascadeClassifier function of the cv2 module, which receives as input the path to the classifier file.
+Then we will create an object of class CascadeClassifier.
+The constructor of this class receives as input the path to the classifier file.
 In this case, we are going to use the haarcascade_frontalface_default.xml classifier file.
 This file can be found at the opencv\sources\data\haarcascades directory of the OpenCV uncompressed files we get after downloading.
 You can also get the file here.

-In order to guarantee that the file is correctly accessed, I’m going to put the whole file path in the CascadeClassifier function.
+In order to guarantee that the file is correctly accessed, I’m going to use the whole file path.
 As shown bellow, I have the file in my desktop directory, but you can put it in any directory you like, as long as you pass the correct path.
-This function will return a CascadeClassifier object.

 face_cascade = cv2.CascadeClassifier('C:/Users/N/Desktop/haarcascade_frontalface_default.xml')